The Facility

 “Understood.”

 I moved to the doorway, looking out at the pale morning light creeping through the trees.
+The world had gone quiet after the EMP.
+Too quiet.
+Like it was holding its breath.

+Behind me, Rachel shifted on the couch.
 “You really live out here alone?” she asked.

 “Yeah.”